Sluggish factory growth puts central bank stimulus in spotlight

 "The economy sees little sign of a pick-up," HSBC economists said.
 "We forecast more aggressive policy easing, including a 50-basis-point reserve ratio cut in the coming weeks."

-South Korea's exports posted their worst annual fall in nearly six years, and a PMI survey showed manufacturing activity shrank for a third straight month.

-"The weak export figures and the persisting weakness in other recent indicators support our view that the Bank of Korea will have to cut interest rates soon," said Park Sang-hyun, chief economist at HI Investment & Securities.

-The picture in neighbouring Japan appeared to be slightly better, with the Markit/JMMA final PMI reading at 50.9.
-But data on Friday showed Japanese household spending unexpectedly slumped in April and consumer inflation was roughly flat.
+The picture in neighbouring Japan appeared slightly better, with the Markit/JMMA final PMI reading at 50.9.

-The patchy performance has cast doubts on the central bank's forecast for a slow and steady economic recovery and instead reinforced expectations it will have to pump in more stimulus.

-India's PMI was the most upbeat result in the region and the survey came after figures on Friday showed its economy grew 7.3 percent in the fiscal year 2014/15.